santtiagogp/Crypto-UI/README.md

 ## Getting Started

-It's highly recommended to run this app with the new Flutter's engine: Impeller.
+It's highly recommended to run this app with Flutter's new engine: Impeller.

 To do so, run:

 `flutter run --enable-impeller`